mtpultz/ignite-firephp/README.md

 -----------------------
 [TOC]

-> NOTE: the hope being that one day soon I'll log on and this will actually be a table of contents
+> NOTE: the hope being that one day soon I'll log on, and this will actually be a table of contents.

 ## Getting Started
 -----------------------